AImissq/tunnelMe-HowTo/README.md

 Additional info by ackroydAI (aimissq)

-if localtunnel won't punch thru say a gsm/mobile F/W box/isp or you are using DNSmasque then try this - it works
+if localtunnel won't punch thru say a gsm/mobile F/W box/isp or you are using DNSmasque/netsdare on a LAN then try this - it works

 http://serveo.net/blog/remote-access-to-ssh-servers-using-serveo